nexudx/iRacing-AudioSwitch/README.md

    .\ir-audio-switch.ps1
    ```
 2. The script runs in the background and monitors iRacing:
-   - When iRacing starts, it automatically switches to the VR audio device
+   - When iRacing starts, it automatically switches to the VR audio device.
-   - When iRacing closes, it switches back to the default audio device
+   - When iRacing closes, it switches back to the default audio device.
-3. Exit the script with CTRL+C
+3. Exit the script with CTRL+C.

 ## Configuration